 Written-off - When your car is involved in an accident and the cost of repairing it is higher than the cost to replace, it’s written-off.

 We hope this has helped clear up some confusion!
-Looking for more from Brindley Garages?
+Looking for more from Brindley Group?
 Head here to check out more news from the motoring world, or if you’re in the market for a new car, see how we can help at our homepage.